 St. Michael’s Bridge

 One of the most remarkable places in the city is Sint-Michielsbrug (St. Michael’s Bridge).
 The monumental bridge was built to mark the World Fair in Ghent held in 1913.
-From it a beautiful view to the city, the old harbor and medieval buildings at the river banks could be seen, as well as a unique view to the Ghent’s three towers – the St. Nicholas Church, St. Bavo’s Cathedral and the Belfry.
+From it a beautiful view to the city, the old harbour and medieval buildings at the river banks could be seen, as well as a unique view to the Ghent’s three towers – the St. Nicholas Church, St. Bavo’s Cathedral and the Belfry.

 Northern of the St. Michael’s Bridge a stunning Gravensteen is situated.
 The Medieval castle was built in a 12 century and was a home of the Counts of Flanders.
 They lived here till 1400 when they moved to more comfortable Prinsenhof.
 After it, the castle was used for different purposes which led at the end to its decline.
-It was in poor condition when its reconstruction started back in 19th century.
-Nowadays, the Museum of Court and Weaponry is hosted here and it’s open for visitors.
+It was in poor condition when its reconstruction started back in the 19th century.
+Nowadays, the Museum of Court and Weaponry is hosted here, and it’s open for visitors.

-With its stunning Medieval architecture, the city of towers, but also the city of great Belgian beers and outstanding food, really deserved the title of the coziest city in Flanders, which has got at 2005.
+With its stunning Medieval architecture, the city of towers, but also the city of great Belgian beers and outstanding food, really deserved the title of the cosiest city in Flanders, which has got at 2005.